varigence/docs/bimlflex/reference-documentation/ArchivePath.md

 # Archive Path

-The default path for file archive operations
+The default path for file archive operations.

 Notes:
 * This setting is part of the `Core` settings category.